 The great thing with bikes like Ténérés, KTM- and BMW Adventures is that, unlike my previous Honda XRL, they’re pretty much ready to go out of the crate.
 Assuming you have all the bits at hand (tyres, luggage, etc), the bike can be prepared in a few days for, in my case, a month in Morocco.

-Although they seem the pneu de jour I’ve never tried Conti TKCs before, usually settling for more dirt-oriented T63s, MT21s or full-on Deserts.
+Although they’ve long been the adventure pneu de jour I’ve never tried Conti TKCs before, usually settling for more dirt-oriented T63s, MT21s or full-on Deserts.
 So it’ll be interesting to see how they perform on the ride down and the pistes and how long they last.

 So far on the road you can hardly tell the difference from the Metz Tourances which came with the bike, but those tyres would surely be hopeless in the dirt.
 The Contis seem a good compromise while they last.
 Mine of course got Slimed and are now tubeless on spoked rims.

 The front wheel weighs a ton.
 I’ve never has such a heavy wheel on a trail bike.
 I hope it corresponds to a strong wheel too (it didn’t).
-I do wonder if this 48hp bike really needs two front discs.
-It would not be hard to remove one disc and its carrier, stick something in the empty caliper and see if the bike can manage safely with one front disc.
+I do wonder if 48hp really needs two front discs.
+It wouldn’t be hard to remove one disc and its carrier, stick something in the empty caliper and see if the bike can manage safely with one front disc.

 I chose Barkbuster Ego handguards, because everyone else seems to be going for Acerbis which are 30% more expensive and have tedious drilling issues.
 The Barks went on OK (covering the tank with a towel helps avoid scratches).
 I had to remove the cross brace and move the brake olive down a bit – and of course remove the bar-end weights which I’m told will expose some vibration.
 And I had to cut the end of the clutch lever.